Inflation angst bruises world stocks

 Rising bond yields were a shot in the arm for the dollar, recently under pressure from rapidly expanding U.S. budget and trade deficits.

-Bitcoin steadied after sliding 13%, its worst one-day fall since January, after Elon Musk said Tesla Inc (TSLA.O) would stop accepting it as payment for its vehicles because of environmental concerns. read more
+Bitcoin steadied after sliding 13%, its worst one-day fall since January, after Elon Musk said Tesla Inc would stop accepting it as payment for its vehicles because of environmental concerns.

 Bitcoin later regained ground, adding 3% and was last at $50,830.